 Preparation

-Purpose and Agenda
+Purpose and agenda

 Engagement

-Start on Time
+Start on time

-Moderator and Note-taker
+Moderator and note-taker roles

 Securing success

-Summary and Decisions
+Summary and decision documentation

 Interesting fact

-According to research by Stanford Virtual Human Interaction Lab, having cameras on during video meetings increases engagement and improves emotional connection between participants, but also increases fatigue—this is called "Zoom fatigue."
+According to research by the Stanford Virtual Human Interaction Lab, having cameras on during video meetings increases engagement and improves emotional connection between participants — but also increases cognitive fatigue, a phenomenon the researchers named Zoom fatigue.

 Related articles:

-To stay productive and focused at work, check out Positive reinforcement in task management to boost team productivity.
+For motivation frameworks that improve task completion rates, read Positive reinforcement in task management to boost team productivity.

 Conclusion